Agriculture

 MSP stands for minimum support price which is governed by the Department of Agriculture & Cooperation on the recommendation of the CACP (Commission for Agricultural Costs and Prices).
 As per the government data, the minimum support price of wheat in 2023-24 is 2125 rupees per quintal.
 To ensure remunerative prices to wheat growers of India, wheat price has been increased by 110 rupees per quintal compared to the previous year, 2022-23, which was 2015 rupees per quintal.

-Frequently Asked Questions on A Comprehensive Guide to Wheat Cultivation in India: Step-by-Step Process
+Frequently Asked Questions On A Comprehensive Guide to Wheat Cultivation in India: Step-by-Step Process

 1. Is wheat a kharif or rabi crop?